-File Name Completion
+◆ File Name Completion

 The topic of this section is an advanced feature found in most terminal emulators.
-You can safely skip this section when you first read about Terminal, but if you practice typing a few commands using the feature described here you will quickly learn how useful it is and how it can save you a lot of time (and mistakes).
+You can safely skip this section when you first read about Command Prompt, but if you practice typing a few commands using the feature described here you will quickly learn how useful it is and how it can save you a lot of time (and mistakes).

-When you have long folder names (whether or not they have spaces in them) there is a time-saving shortcut: you can have the system type most of the name for you.
+When you have long folder names there is a time-saving shortcut: you can have the system type most of the name for you.
 Here's an example of how this works.
 Suppose you have a folder named "MyLatestRubyProject".
 To make this folder your current working directory, you can type cd, a space, and then the first few letters of the folder name.
 Then all you need to do is hit the tab key and the system will type the remaining letters in the name.